jamesmoriarty/jamesmoriarty.github.io/content/post/solid-principle-examples.md

 > "Depend upon abstractions, [not] concretions."

 By allowing the caller to control the receivers dependency we can further extend components.
 This is extremely useful for configuration and testing.
-Take the following dependencies.
+Take the following injection of two different dependencies.

 ```ruby
 Logger.new(io = StringIO.new))